berekuk/questhub/README.md

 We'll configure the dancer app to start as a service later.

-How to install new packages
+How to reconfigure the environment
 =========

 You can install new packages in the VM using `sudo apt-get install ...`, as usual.

-The VM is configured using [Chef](http://www.opscode.com/chef/).
+The VM contents is configured with [Chef](http://www.opscode.com/chef/).
 So you should also share your configuration with other users by editing `cookbooks/play-perl/recipes/default.rb` file.

-To add a new debian package to `default.rb` config, just add a `package 'PACKAGE_NAME'` line to the recipe.
+To add a new debian package to chef configuration, just add a `package 'PACKAGE_NAME'` line to the `default.rb` recipe.
 To add an arbitrary imperative initialization code, use a `bash` block:

 ```